iainhouston/iainhouston.github.io/_posts/2022-05-12-Xdebug_in_Atom.markdown

 # Objectives

 Providing that Xdebug is set uo on the dev server  with the correct `php.ini` configuration, Atom can be set up as an Xdebug client really easily so I thought that I would record what is needed.
 I have the following items in my component stack.

-This my current set-up (May 2022)

 ## Server-side